ENERGY STORIES

 • Contact Us

-When we moved into our new house in June of 2021, the kitchen included an electric stove.
-I also brought a single unit induction cooktop with me, which I placed on the counter next to the stove.
-We just plugged it in.
+We moved into our new house in June of 2021.
+There was a ceramic top electric stove in the kitchen.
+We brought a single unit induction cooktop with us, placed it on the counter next to the stove, and plugged it in.

 Picture